lifevit/android-sdk/README.md

 # LifeVit SDK for Android

-LifeVit SDK is an Android (and iOS) library used to easily communicate with LifeVit's bluetooth wearables and devices.
+LifeVit SDK is an Android library used to easily communicate with LifeVit's bluetooth wearables and devices.

 ## Installation